wboykinm/slides/vector-tiles-foss4g-2017/index.md

 ---

 Phase 5: Rewrite the client.
-Twice.
+Again.
 Try out [the new Mapbox GL hotness](https://twitter.com/vtcraghead/status/887698981303832576).

 ---

 . . . and prepare to introduce multivariate maps.
+Experiments:

 <notes>Revisit the design for multivariate, with implications for the tiling</notes>